-- 1) Consulting with the Communications Commander, choose a frequency or channel on which to operate your net.
-The standard frequency in the Amateur band is 145.700 MHz, simplex. - 2) You may have to share the frequency/channel with other CERT groups and with people who are not CERT members or Fremont volunteers.
-Cooperation between different users is required to make effective use of the channel. - 3) Pace yourself, take 15-minute breaks, and take shifts of no more than 6 hours.
-Work with your Communications Commander to locate someone who will control the net during your breaks. - 4) Use the lowest power that results in reliable contact. - 5) Request a status report from the team approximately once every half-hour to verify good radio contact as well as to check the safety the team. - 6) Check that you have enough forms to pass messages to the Incident Command team.
-Improvise as needed. - 7) For clear and concise communications: - Use Prowords for clarity.
-See the Reference section for a partial list of prowords. - Spell unusual words using the phonetic alphabet.
+- 1. Consulting with the Communications Commander, choose a frequency or channel on which to operate your net.
+The standard frequency in the Amateur band is 145.700 MHz. - 2.
+You may have to share the frequency/channel with other CERT groups and with people who are not CERT members or Fremont volunteers.

+Cooperation between different users is required to make effective use of the channel. - 3.
+Pace yourself, take 15-minute breaks, and take shifts of no more than 6 hours.
+Work with your Communications Commander to locate someone who will control the net in your absence. - 4.
+Use the lowest power that results in reliable contact.
+Request a status report from the team approximately once every half-hour to verify good radio contact as well as to check the safety the team. - 5.
+Check that you have enough forms to pass messages to the Incident Command team.
+Improvise as needed. - 6.
+For clear and concise communications: - Use Pro-Words for clarity.
+See the Reference section for a partial list of Pro-Words. - Spell unusual words using the phonetic alphabet.

 - Do not use contractions such as "isn't", they are easily misunderstood.
 Say "is not" instead. - Use plain language.
 Do not use 'Q' signals or '10' codes. - Say numbers as individual numerals.
-For example '501' is "five zero one", not "five oh one" or "five hundred one". - 8) Use a single ear headset on the radio.
+For example '501' is "five zero one", not "five oh one" or "five hundred one". - 7.
+Use a single ear headset on the radio.
 This will help keep you from being distracted by other sounds.
 It will also prevent the sound of your radio from distracting others.
-A boom mike can free your hands for transcribing messages. - 9) As soon as one or more search and rescue teams are in the field, announce the Net with your tactical identifier, the purpose of the net, and your call sign if applicable.
+A boom mike can free your hands for transcribing messages. - 8.
+As soon as one or more search and rescue teams are in the field, announce the Net with your tactical identifier, the purpose of the net, and your call sign if applicable.
 For example, "This is [district name] control, [your call sign], net control for search and rescue teams from [district name] CERT.
 This is a directed net, all calls should be directed to net control".
 You could conduct a role call of search and rescue teams at this point.
-For example "[district name]-alpha, please check in now". - 10) Take charge of the net, clearly & distinctly.
-Remember that you control this communications resource. - 11) Do not stop monitoring the frequency until all search and rescue teams have returned safely to the IC, or until you have transferred Local Net Control responsibility to your replacement. - 12) Be sure your replacement is up to speed before relinquishing Local Net Control responsibility.
+For example "[district name]-alpha, please check in now". - 9.
+Take charge of the net, clearly & distinctly.
+Remember that you control this communications resource. - 10.
+Do not stop monitoring the frequency until all the All Hazard Teams have returned safely to the Staging Area, or until you have transferred Local Net Control responsibility to your replacement. - 11.
+Be sure your replacement is up to speed before relinquishing Local Net Control responsibility.

-LNC OPERATIONS - Fielding Search and Rescue Teams
+LNC OPERATIONS - Fielding All Hazard Teams

-- 13) The IC will organize Search and Rescue Teams and assign a Team Leader. - 14) The Communications Commander may have assigned a Team Radio Operator to the team.
-If not, the Team Leader is the default Team Radio Operator.
-The Leader may delegate this responsibility to another member of the team. - 15) Verify that the team has been given a team identifier. - The identifier will be the team's Tactical Call Sign. - Search and Rescue Team names should consist of a prefix that identifies the district and a unique identifier, for example, Ardenwood Bravo.
+- 12. The DM or other Staff Member will organize All Hazard Teams and assign a Team Leader. - 13.
+The Team Leader is the default Team Radio Officer for the team.
+The Leader may delegate this responsibility to another member of the team.
+If a Ham radio operator is assigned to the team, that person will be the Team Radio Operator. - 14.
+The Team Radio Operator will be sent to you for orientation. - 15.
+Verify that the team has been given a team identifier. - The identifier will be the team's Tactical Call Sign.